Meet Billie Shepherd, Dancing on Ice 2021 contestant and reality TV star

 Billie has two children with her husband Greg Shepherd – daughter Nelly, and son Arthur, with all three featuring in her TV show.

-Billie’s first score certainly sees her still in the running as she got 25/40 – a common score for the first skates this year but one that leaves her in a good place to build on it going forward.
+Billie’s first score certainly saw her still in the running as she got 25/40 – a common score for the first skates this year.
+Billie missed her second appearance in Week Three due to a family bereavement, and has now left the competition after sustaining an injury during rehearsals.

 Dancing on Ice is set to return to ITV in 2021.
 Find out who else is taking part with our Dancing on Ice 2021 line-up guide.
 If you’re looking for something to watch tonight, check out our TV Guide.